We are researching methods to expedite relief for families in South Africa through Humanitarian Visas.

 How we can assist

-An immigration judge determines whether to grant asylum based on the above factors, and the WCSTG Foundation help prepare and provide the evidence to prove these claims.
+An immigration judge determines whether to grant asylum based on the above factors, and we can help prepare and provide the material to support these claims.

 In addition, we are embarking on an extensive outreach, to faith based communities, as well as social and humanitarian agencies, that may support participants of our program, before during and after emigration.

-The program is further extended through a multi national network of skilled humanitarian attorneys, in countries such as Namibia, Canada, Germany, Australia and New Zealand, that are traditionally sympathetic to Asylum Seekers from South Africa.
+We are hoping in the near future to extend the program through a multinational network of skilled humanitarian attorneys, in countries such as Namibia, Canada, Germany, Australia, and New Zealand, that are traditionally sympathetic to Asylum Seekers from South Africa.

 Who should apply?